quarkus-qe/quarkus-test-suite/README.md

   - version 10.3: `registry.redhat.io/rhscl/mariadb-103-rhel7` (only if `ts.redhat.registry.enabled` is set)
 - MSSQL: `mcr.microsoft.com/mssql/rhel/server`

+### sql-db/vertx-sql
+Quarkus / Vertx SQL exploratory testing.
+A flight search engine in order to test Quarkus Reactive SQL extensions.
+A detailed description can be found in sql-db/vertx-sql/README.md

 ### `sql-db/multiple-pus`

 Verifies that the application can connect to multiple SQL databases and persist data using Hibernate ORM with Panache.